ton-community/ton-docs/docs/develop/dapps/apis/adnl.md

 # TON ADNL API

-Clients connect directly to lite servers (nodes) using a binary protocol.
+Clients connect directly to Liteservers (nodes) using a binary protocol.

 The client downloads keyblocks, the current state of the account, and their **Merkle proofs**, which guarantees the validity of the received data.